 In the behavioural sciences, false positives can arise from decisions that are rationalised as legitimate by authors: failing to report all dependent variables in a study, collecting more data after seeing whether the results were statistically significant, failing to report all conditions, stopping data collection after achieving the desired result, rounding down p-values, selectively reporting studies that ‘worked’, selectively excluding observations, and claiming an unexpected finding was predicted (or hypothesising after results are known).
 However, these practices obfuscate the uncertainty around a particular set of claims and mislead readers into being overconfident about a study’s conclusions.

 The use of QRPs appears to be widespread in many of the social sciences.
-In psychology, a survey of researchers by John, Loewenstein, and Prelec (2012) showed that 78% admitted to not reporting all dependent variables, 72% admitted to collecting more data after peeking at the results, and 67% admitted to selectively reporting significant studies.
-The story is similar for criminology – 53% of researchers admitted to underreporting results, 43% admitted to omitting non-significant studies or variables, and 39% admitted to switching analysis selectively to reach statistical significance (Chin et al. 2021).
-Other methods of detecting publication bias, such as analysing sets of studies or literatures using a p-curve or z-curve, reveal extensive clustering of p-values (z-scores) just past p < 0.05 (Simonsohn, Nelson, and Simmons 2014; Bartoš and Schimmack 2020).
-Examples of these problems in the behavioural and social sciences range from the power posing literature (J. P. Simmons and Simonsohn 2017) to economic research using instrumental variables and difference-in-differences (Brodeur, Cook, and Heyes 2020).
+Surveys of psychology and criminology researchers report they routinely do not report all dependent variables, collect more data after peeking at results, and selectively report statistically significant studies (17,18).
+Other methods of detecting publication bias, such as analysing sets of studies or literatures using a p-curve or z-curve, reveal extensive clustering of p-values (z-scores) just past p < 0.05 (19,20).
+Examples of these problems in the behavioural and social sciences range from the power posing literature (21) to economic research using instrumental variables and difference-in-differences (22).

 In recognition of these problems, professional organisations in political science and international relations, including the American Political Science Association (APSA), have led efforts to increase the availability of data and code that accompany published papers.
-The DA-RT statement developed by the APSA council in 2014 involved a commitment by journal editor signatories to increase the availability of data “at the time of publication through a trusted digital repository”, as well as require authors to “delineate clearly the analytic procedures upon which their published claims rely, and where possible to provide access to all relevant analytic materials” (Statement 2015).
+The DA-RT statement developed by the APSA council in 2014 involved a commitment by journal editor signatories to increase the availability of data “at the time of publication through a trusted digital repository”, as well as require authors to “delineate clearly the analytic procedures upon which their published claims rely, and where possible to provide access to all relevant analytic materials” (23).

 While there was an intramural debate about how DA-RT standards would affect qualitative work, given the heterogeneity of interview data and other forms of qualitative analysis, we bypass these arguments in this paper by focusing exclusively on papers relying on statistical inference.
 It is relatively straightforward for researchers using statistical inference to release the very data and code that were necessary to produce the results in their papers.
-As Key (2016) notes, the internet has reduced the cost for journals to set up Dataverse repositories and made it easier for researchers to share their data and code.
+As Key (9) notes, the internet has reduced the cost for journals to set up Dataverse repositories and made it easier for researchers to share their data and code.
 Rising usage of free statistical programming software, such as R and its desktop application RStudio, also reduces barriers to computational reproducibility.